Galaxeaaa/Resume/resume.typ

   name: "Real-Time Texture-Space Subsurface Scattering",
   url: "https://github.com/Galaxeaaa/tssss",
 )
-- Implemented an innovative and efficient method for real-time texture-space subsurface scattering, utilizing convolution of radiance maps and weight kernels in texture space.
+- Implemented an efficient real-time texture-space subsurface scattering method, utilizing convolution of radiance maps and weight kernels in texture space.
 Optimized performance by pre-calculating weight kernels with Burley's normalized diffusion profile and applying wavelet transformation, resulting in a significant reduction in convolution time complexity.
 - Awarded the Outstanding Graduation Thesis of Zhejiang University Undergraduates in 2022.

 #project(